chandru1003/NoteApp/README.md

 - Go to activity_main.xml.
 This XML file contains the designing code for your Android app.
 The XML code is given in the source code section.
 - Go to Main Activity.java.
-This Java program is the backend language of the Android app. .
-The Java code is given in the source code section.
+This Java program is the backend language of the Android app.The Java code is given in the source code section.
--Now, go to the menu bar and click "Make Project" or press ctrl+f9 so as to debug it from errors.
+- Now, go to the menu bar and click "Make Project" or press ctrl+f9 so as to debug it from errors.
--Then, click the "Run" button or press shift+f10 to run the project.
+- Then, click the "Run" button or press shift+f10 to run the project.
 Choose the "virtual machine" option and click OK.